 - Other uses – musculoskeletal scans (to check regions like a shoulder, hip or elbow), breast scans (for example, to further investigate an abnormality picked up by physical examination or mammogram) and a scan of a person’s eye (to check its internal structures).
-A special type of ultrasound scan, called a Doppler ultrasound, is sometimes used to detect the speed and direction of blood flow in certain regions of the body, for example, neck arteries and leg veins.
+A special type of ultrasound scan, called a Doppler ultrasound, is used to detect the speed and direction of blood flow in certain regions of the body, for example, neck arteries and leg veins.

 Some ultrasound examinations require special preparation beforehand, such as:

 - You may be asked not to eat for a few hours before an upper abdominal scan.

 - Some pelvic examinations require you to have a full bladder before the scan.

 If you are having an upper abdomen ultrasound, you will need to lie down on an examination table or bed.
 The ultrasound technologist, known as a sonographer, will place some gel onto your skin to provide better contact between your body and the ultrasound probe.
 They will then place the hand-held probe on your skin above the area of your body, organ or tissue that is being studied.

 Other types of ultrasound may need a slightly different procedure.
-For example, a woman undergoing an investigation of her pelvis may have a transvaginal scan, which involves inserting a special ultrasound probe into her vagina rather than (or as well as) scanning through the front of her pelvis.
+For example, a woman undergoing an investigation of her pelvis may have a transvaginal scan, which involves inserting a special ultrasound probe into the vagina rather than (or as well as) scanning through the front of the pelvis.

 Immediately after an ultrasound scan

 An ultrasound scan usually takes around 20 to 40 minutes, depending on the type of examination.
 After the procedure, the technologist will give you paper towels (or something similar) to wipe off the gel.
 You can then get dressed.
 The results of the ultrasound scan are usually sent to your doctor, so you will have to make a follow-up appointment with them to get the results.

 Taking care of yourself at home after an ultrasound scan